-Latest Wisconsin Pest: Brown Marmorated Stink Bug
+Latest WI Insect: Brown Marmorated Stink Bug

-The latest invader winging its way here will literally make a stink.
+The most recent invader winging its way here will literally make a smell.

 The brown marmorated insect is ¾-inch long, with a wide back side that tapers to a point, and a rectangular head with long antennae.
 Native to China and east Asia, the insect has been migrating west since being first discovered in Pennsylvania in 2001.

 Its name is well-deserved.
 When disturbed or crushed, the brown marmorated stink bug emits an awful, overpowering you'd invite into your McHenry County home, right?

 Fortunately, the brown marmorated stink bug hasn't arrived in large numbers in McHenry County or Wisconsin.
 Stink bug control isn't much of an issue yet.
 Yet it's only a matter of time.

 Farmers abhor them for more than their odor.
 The insects feed on tree fruits, vegetables, sweet corn and soybeans.
 Mid-Atlantic apple growers sustained an estimated $37 million in crop losses in 2010 to marmorated stink bugs.

 The Asian invasive has a family member that is native to the U.S. The insect looks a lot like the brown marmorated version, except the colors of their undersides are different.
 We somehow doubt you'll get that far identifying them, though.

 Brown marmorated stink bugs like to winter inside McHenry County your house.
 If you crack one, you'll figure it out quickly.
 The nose knows.
 If you see more in your McHenry County home or yard, don't smush them – contact The Mosquito Guy to address their presence in a safe, non-stinky fashion.
 Unlike these bugs, we'll never stink up your joint.